 Add conditional formatting

 Conditional formatting allows the content of a form to change based on the answer the patient provides.
 For example, if a patient indicates they are a minor, conditional formatting could allow for guardian information to be added.
-This can streamline the form-filling process and gather more information when a question requires a follow-up.
+This can streamline the form-filling process and gather more information.

 1. To begin, open the form you'd like to edit.